-- 7.1 Demonstrate knowledge of research-based instructional strategies and ability to select materials and technology for fostering the communication skills of students with mild to moderate disabilities, including students with mild to moderate disabilities who are from various cultural and linguistic backgrounds and students who use alternative and augmentative communication (AAC) systems. - 7.2 Apply knowledge of appropriate strategies for fostering students' social skills; for increasing participation, self-awareness, self-management, and self-esteem; and for developing self-advocacy skills, resulting in self-determination. - 7.3 Apply knowledge of appropriate expectations for personal and social behavior in educational and community settings and strategies for teaching problem-solving and conflict-resolution skills. - 7.4 Demonstrate understanding of components of functional behavioral assessments and behavioral support plans and the ability to use the results of functional behavioral assessments to develop behavioral support plans. - 7.5 Apply knowledge of the characteristics, strengths, and limitations of various behavioral interventions and reinforcement techniques for students with mild to moderate disabilities as well as knowledge of strategies for developing, implementing, modifying, and monitoring behavioral interventions, including strategies for providing positive behavioral supports.
+- 7.1 Demonstrate knowledge of research-based instructional strategies and high-leverage practices and the ability to select materials and technology for fostering the communication skills of students with mild to moderate disabilities, including students with mild to moderate disabilities who are from various cultural and linguistic backgrounds and students who use alternative and augmentative communication (AAC) systems. - 7.2 Apply knowledge of appropriate strategies for fostering students' social skills; for increasing participation, self-awareness, self-management, and self-esteem; and for developing self-advocacy skills, resulting in self-determination. - 7.3 Apply knowledge of appropriate expectations for an individual student's personal and social behavior in educational and community settings and strategies for teaching problem-solving and conflict-resolution skills. - 7.4 Demonstrate understanding of components of functional behavioral assessments (FBAs) and behavioral support plans and the ability to use the results of functional behavioral assessments to develop behavioral support plans. - 7.5 Apply knowledge of the characteristics, strengths, and limitations of various behavioral interventions and reinforcement techniques for students with mild to moderate disabilities as well as knowledge of strategies for developing, implementing, modifying, and monitoring behavioral interventions, including strategies for providing positive behavioral supports.

-Copyright © 2014 Pearson Education, Inc. or its affiliate(s).
+Copyright © 2020 Pearson Education, Inc. or its affiliate(s).
 All rights reserved.
-Evaluation Systems, Pearson, P.O.
-Box 226, Amherst, MA 01004
+Evaluation Systems, Pearson, 300 Venture Way, Hadley, MA 01035